Sidney Smith (Royal Navy officer): Further service in the Mediterranean

 In November 1805, Smith was promoted to rear admiral, he was again sent to the Mediterranean under the command of Collingwood, who had become the commander-in-chief following Nelson's death.
 Collingwood sent him to assist King Ferdinand I of the Two Sicilies to regain his capital of Naples from Napoleon's brother King Joseph, who had been given the Kingdom of Naples.

 Smith planned a campaign using Calabrian irregular troops with a force of 5,000 British officers and men to march north on Naples.
 On 4 July 1806, they defeated a larger French force at the Battle of Maida.
 Once again, Smith's inability to avoid offending his superiors caused him to be replaced as commander of the land forces despite his success.
 He was replaced by Sir John Moore, one of Britain's most able soldiers.
 Moore abandoned Smith's plan and resorted to making the island of Sicily a strong British base in the Mediterranean.

 Smith was sent to join Admiral Sir John Thomas Duckworth's expedition to Constantinople in February 1807.
-This was intended to forestall the French from making an alliance with the Turks to allow free passage of their army to Egypt.
-On 19 February Duckworth detached Smith's division to deal with a Turkish squadron impeding the fleet's progress, which Smith ably destroyed.
-Despite Smith's great experience in Turkish waters, his knowledge of the Turkish court, and his personal popularity with the Turks, he was kept in a subordinate role during the campaign.
+This was intended to forestall the French from making an alliance with the Ottomans to allow free passage of their army to Egypt.
+On 19 February Duckworth detached Smith's division to deal with an Ottoman Navy squadron impeding the fleet's progress, which Smith ably destroyed.
+Despite Smith's great experience in Ottoman waters, his knowledge of the Sublime Porte, and his personal popularity with the Ottomans, he was kept in a subordinate role during the campaign.
 Even when Duckworth eventually did ask for his advice, it was not heeded.
-Duckworth, instead of allowing Smith to negotiate with the Turks, which the French ambassador later said would have been the end of the French overtures, retreated back through the Dardanelles under heavy Turkish fire.
+Duckworth, instead of allowing Smith to negotiate with the Ottomans, which the French ambassador later said would have been the end of the French overtures, retreated back through the Dardanelles under heavy Ottoman fire.
 Although this was a defeat, the withdrawal under fire was played up as a heroic feat.
 In the summer of 1807, Duckworth and Smith were recalled to England.